munificent/craftinginterpreters/book/functions.md

 </aside>

-It has a name, a list of parameters -- their names -- and then the body.
+A function node has a name, a list of parameters -- their names -- and then the body.
 We store the body as the list of statements contained inside the curly braces.

-Over in the parser, we weave the new grammar into `declaration()`:
+Over in the parser, we weave in the new declaration.

 ^code match-fun (1 before, 1 after)

 Like other statements, a function is recognized by the leading keyword.
 When we encounter `fun`, we call `function`.
 That corresponds to the `function` grammar rule since we already matched and consumed the `fun` keyword.
-We'll build that method up a piece at a time, starting with:
+We'll build the method up a piece at a time, starting with this:

 ^code parse-function